JF monogram Joseph Lapsley Foreman

 Joseph Lapsley Foreman

-A public entry point to his biography, ministry work, and selected writings on biblical theology, Christian ethics, and public obedience.
+A public entry point to his biography, ministry work, and current public writing on biblical theology, Christian ethics, and public obedience.

 A life of teaching and argument.